collaborativebioinformatics/SVHack_assemblyvmapping/README.md

 ## Contributors :
-1. Qian Zeng (University of ...)
+1. Qian Zeng (Labcorp)
-2. Ayan Malakar (University of ...)
+2. Ayan Malakar (Columbia University)
-3. Qiyi Yu (University of ...)
+3. Qiyi Yu (Carnegie Mellon University)
 4. Colin Diesh (University of California, Berkeley)
-5. Seung Jae Lee (University of ...)
+5. Seung Jae Lee (University of Southern California)
-6. Carolina Jaramillo Oquendo (University of ...)
+6. Carolina Jaramillo Oquendo (University of Southampton, U.K.)
-7. Peiming Huang (University of ...)
+7. Peiming Huang (Baylor College of Medicine)
-8. Sagayamary Sagayaradj ( BASF)
+8. Sagayamary Sagayaradj (BASF)

 ## Introduction :
 The main aim of this project is to develop an application to evaluate SV calling using the latest available tools on a population scale short-read dataset.